 Classification systems and main code lists used in the EGR are as follows:

 The coverage of the data transmitted to the EGR is defined in the Regulation (EU) 2019/2152 on European business statistics.
-The EGR frames cover units, which wholly or partially, exercise an economic activity comprising the offer of goods and services on a given market and contributing to the gross domestic product (GDP).
+The EGR frames cover units, which wholly or partially, exercise an economic activity comprising the offer of goods and services in the national market and contribute to the gross domestic product (GDP).

 For the purposes of the European framework for statistical business registers, the following economic activities are considered: